DXNETOPS-FieldDev/WeatherMap/README.md

-# NetOps WeatherMap — App View for DX NetOps Performance Management
+# NetOps WeatherMap — App View for DX NetOps Portal

 A geographic, single-pane operations view that puts your network **on the map** — devices, SD-WAN tunnels, AppNeta paths, alarms, weather, and